18520339/facebook-data-extraction/README.md

     - Sign out Facebook (cause some CSS Selectors will be different as sign in)
     - Run `python crawler.py`

+**Note**: With some proxies, Facebook will require to sign in.
+In that case, just rerun the scripts

 ## Test Proxy Server:

 ```python